 Metamagic Adept 5e

-Published on March 12, 2022, Last modified on May 16th, 2022
+Published on March 12, 2022, Last modified on November 16th, 2023

 Few classes have as much flexibility over their spellcasting as sorcerers.
 Now, with Metamagic Adept, any spellcaster class can get a taste!

-What is Metamagic Adept in 5e?
+What Is Metamagic Adept 5e?

 Spiraling off of the other Adept feats from Tasha’s Cauldron of Everything, we’ve got another feat that allows you to add some of the core class abilities of another class, though in a smaller form.
 Today we’ll be covering Metamagic Adept, giving characters a taste of the sorcerer’s metamagic ability.

-How does Metamagic Adept work?
+How Does Metamagic Adept Work?

 As long as you’re able to cast a spell or have Pact Magic, you can pick this feat.
 When you do, you get two new features:

-- You can learn two Metamagic options of your choice from the sorcerer class.
+• You can learn two Metamagic options of your choice from the sorcerer class.
 In most cases, you cannot use more than one Metamagic option when casting a spell (unless that option says different).
 You can replace one of these Metamagic options whenever you get to a level that would grant you an Ability Score Improvement.

-- You get two sorcery points to spend on Metamagic, but these can only be used for Metamagic.
+• You get two sorcery points to spend on Metamagic, but these can only be used for Metamagic.
 You regain these after finishing a long rest.

 This feat allows you to dip a little into the sorcerer class without a full commitment, allowing spellcasters to get a little more flexibility in their powers.
 However, it still ends up being somewhat limited due to the limited number of sorcery points.

-Is Metamagic Adept good?
+Is Metamagic Adept Good?

 In our 5e Feats Tier List, Metamagic Adept was given a B Tier rating, making it a niche feat that can improve some builds in D&D 5e.